Checkmarx/JS-SCP/src/session-management/README.md

-Please note that even this sample application is served over HTTP, we did set the 'Secure' cookie attribute - this does not prevent the application from running and when switching to HTTP (may on production), the attribute won't be forgotten (of course, you can set it conditionally based on, for example, `process.env.NODE_ENV`).
+Please note that even this sample application is served over HTTP, we did set the 'Secure' cookie attribute - this does not prevent the application from running and when switching to HTTPS (maybe on production), the attribute won't be forgotten (of course, you can set it conditionally based on, for example, `process.env.NODE_ENV`).

 [^1]: For a complete list of Directives visit [Set-Cookie on MDN][15]